-Now since the set of smooth, oriented homotopy spheres with the operation of connect sum forms a finite group, up to taking self connected sums we can assume that $\Sigma \cong \mathbb S^{2n+1}$ is diffeomorphic to the standard sphere, which then also has an ADC contact structure with a Liouville filling with vanishing symplectic cohomology that is homologically not Weinstein.
+Now since the set of smooth, oriented homotopy spheres with the operation of connected sum forms a finite group, up to taking self-connected sums we can assume that $\Sigma \cong \mathbb S^{2n+1}$ is diffeomorphic to the standard sphere, which then also has an ADC contact structure with a Liouville filling with vanishing symplectic cohomology that is homologically not Weinstein.
 In other words, we have found a contact structure on the standard sphere which is Liouville but not Weinstein fillable.

-To get the standard almost contact structure we use the fact that all stably trivial almost contact structures on a standard sphere can be realised via contact structures (cf.\ \cite[Lemma 2.17]{BCS1}) which are Weinstein fillable.
-Taking connected sum of these with the previously constructed Liouville non-Weinstein fillable structures then gives one structure as in the statement of \Cref{thm:exact_non_Stein_sphere}. \end{proof}
+To get the standard almost contact structure, we use the fact that all stably trivial almost contact structures on a standard sphere can be realised via contact structures (cf.\ \cite[Lemma 2.17]{BCS1}) which are flexibly fillable.
+Taking a connected sum of one of such contact structures with the previously constructed Liouville non-Weinstein fillable structures then gives one structure as in the statement of \Cref{thm:exact_non_Stein_sphere}. \end{proof}

 One can now easily get infinitely many distinct contact structures as in \Cref{thm:exact_non_Stein_sphere} by taking the connected sum with the infinitely many examples of homotopically standard and flexibly fillable contact structures on spheres from \cite{Laz20}.
-Arguing {\em mutatis mutandis} we also obtain \Cref{thm:exact_non_Stein_general} from the Introduction.
+Arguing {\em mutatis mutandis}, we also obtain \Cref{thm:exact_non_Stein_general} from the Introduction.
 We also point out that the $5$-dimensional case remains open since, for all known examples of four-dimensional Liouville domains $V$ with disconnected boundary, the manifold $V \times \DD^2$ is Weinstein by Breen-Christian \cite{BC_arXiv}.